 When I consider Matthieu Ricard’s enlightened thoughts about the power of negative thoughts to misconstrue the perfect nature of the mind, I am reminded of the constriction in my fingertips that wintery morning.
 I would never choose to do such a painful thing to my precious hands, and yet I sometimes indulge in a quality of thinking which disconnects me from the present moment – the only place where the songs of beauty can be heard and our voices can be heard.

-How do you place yourself, and keep yourself in these wandering streams of beauty?
+How do we place ourselves, and keep ourselves, in these wandering streams of beauty?

 Photo Credits: Hymnal Moon by Susan J. Preston, Santa Fe, New Mexico © 2018, all rights reserved